10 Things Parents Should Never Say to Their Kids

 10. "Why did you do that?"

 If your child has done something you don’t like, you certainly do need to have a conversation about it.
 The heat of the moment is not a time when your child can learn from her mistakes.
-And when you ask a child, “Why?” you’re forcing her to think about and analyze her behavior, which is a pretty advanced skill, even for adults.
+And when you ask a child, “Why?” you’re forcing her to think about and analyse her behaviour, which is a pretty advanced skill, even for adults.
 When confronted with this question, many kids will shut down and get defensive.

 Instead, open the lines of communication by guessing what your child might have been feeling and what her underlying needs might be.
 “Were you feeling frustrated because your friends weren’t listening to your idea?”